Showing 1-24 of 57 items

 Witness artistry and history come to life as the Tempel Lipizzan stallions enchant audiences with their power, intelligence and grace.
 From the play of newborn foals to the leaps of athletic stallions, the Tempel Lipizzans are an experience for the entire family.
 This unique performance set to music has become a Lake County favorite.
 Come early and enjoy a lunch or dinner in the cafe.
 Please visit the website for performance schedule.

 This award-winning public art program features benches that showcase the unique and colorful designs of professional and amateur artists.
 The theme for 2015 is "Heroes and Villains".

 Midwest Wizard of Oz Fest

 The Midwest Wizard of Oz Festival has been a long standing tradition began in 1982 when Wizard of Oz store owner, Jean Nelson, came up with the idea to create an Oz-themed festival.
 Since then it has grown to be one of the biggest festivals in the nation that produced crowds of about 30,000 people each year.
-This year, for the first time ever, the Midwest Wizard of Oz Festival has been moved to the Chicago Southland area in Tinley Park, Illinois.

 St. Charles Fine Art Show

 Located along the banks of the Fox River, this juried art show features 100 fine artists, live music, demonstrations and artists’ awards.